 Elizabeth C. Ramos was recruited, as president, to Isaacson, Miller in 2013 to assume the duties of firm-wide leadership, enabling John Isaacson and other senior leaders to fully focus on the growing volume of search work for an expanding client base.
 Liz began her career at Bain & Company, where she combined client facing work across a diverse set of industries and strategy problems with internal leadership roles, becoming the firm’s first Global Chief People Officer.
 She has held Human Capital roles with Fidelity in the firm’s venture capital and private equity portfolio, and most recently served as Vice President of Human Capital and Executive Committee member with Charles River Associates.
 Liz holds an undergraduate degree in International Economics from DePauw University and a Master of Business Administration from Harvard Business School.

-Daniel Rodas joined Isaacson, Miller in 2013 after a 25 year career in higher education administration.
-During his career, he chaired or staffed over 25 executive searches for senior leaders in higher education, including presidents, vice presidents, and deans in numerous professions and disciplines.
+Daniel Rodas joined Isaacson, Miller after a 25 year career in higher education administration.
+During his career, he chaired or staffed over 30 executive searches for senior leaders in higher education, including presidents, vice presidents, and deans in numerous professions and disciplines.
 Most recently, he served as Vice President for Planning and Vice President for Human Resources at Long Island University.
 He previously served as Provost of Southampton College, a residential liberal arts college affiliated with Long Island University.
 Prior to joining Long Island University, Dan was Assistant Vice President for Administration and Special Assistant to the Executive Vice President at Duke University.
 He has also held positions in the Office of the Provost at Stanford and in academic health affairs at Harvard.
-Dan earned a BA cum laude with highest honors in American studies from Williams College, a master’s degree in education from Harvard University, and an MBA, certificate in public management, and doctoral degree in higher education from Stanford University.
+Dan earned a BA cum laude from Williams College, a EdM from Harvard University, and an MBA, certificate in Public Management, and PhD in higher education from Stanford University.
 He is active in numerous professional associations and is a trustee of The College Board.

 Lisa Savereid came to Isaacson, Miller as a Vice President in 1994 from a background in government and business.
 She began her career managing a mix of economic and community development, public safety, and civil rights issues for Boston Mayor Kevin H. White.
 She then joined the general management consulting practice of Price Waterhouse, and later served in executive positions at two of Boston's most successful real estate development and investment firms: Cabot, Cabot & Forbes and The Beacon Companies.
 At Isaacson, Miller, Lisa plays an important role in our higher education practice, leading a series of senior academic and administrative searches for some of our most prominent university clients.
 Her practice also includes leadership recruitment for advocacy, philanthropy, and economic and community development clients.
 She has developed a specialty in serving client organizations that cross sector lines to build partnerships among business, government, and the civic sector.
 She holds a BA in ancient Greek and philosophy from the University of Kent at Canterbury, Kent, UK.